 We were told various stories concerned with this temples and we also were shown around visiting all temple rooms (no pictures allowed inside the temple unfortunately).

-I noticed a large number of Chinese travellers visiting the temple, even more than Tibetan prayers (by the way, each temple entrance costs between RMB20-40).
+I noticed a large number of Chinese travelers visiting the temple, even more than Tibetan prayers (by the way, each temple entrance costs between RMB20-40).

 We also visited the monastery where Tibetan monks where debating.